mad4j/playing-retrogames/README-aticatac.md

 * [JsSpeccy2](https://github.com/gasman/jsspeccy2)

 ### Download Game Roms
-The original game is available in download form [World of Spectrum](http://www.worldofspectrum.org/infoseekid.cgi?id=0004058).
-The 1-player mode will be sufficent, but... what about using the 2-player mode by sharing your desktop with an old friend?
+The original game is not available for download.
+You need to own the original cassette.

 ### Start the game
 * Start Speccy (usually by double-clicking its icon).